lumiratos/saco/README.md

 * [multiz100way](http://hgdownload-test.cse.ucsc.edu/goldenPath/hg19/multiz100way)

 # ISSUES #
-The windows decoders (SACOd32.exe and SACOd64.exe) have a bug that will be fixed very soon...
+The windows decoders ([SACOd32.exe](https://github.com/lumiratos/saco/blob/master/bin/win32/SACOd32.exe) and [SACOd64.exe](https://github.com/lumiratos/saco/blob/master/bin/win64/SACOd64.exe)) have a bug that will be fixed soon...
 For other issues please use the [issues link](https://github.com/lumiratos/saco/issues) at GitHub.
 <!---
 At the time, there are no relevant issues detected but if you find one please let me know using the [issues link](https://github.com/lumiratos/saco/issues) at GitHub.